Lassiter High School: Sports and clubs

 The school's first team state championship was in girls' cross country, won in fall 1982.
 More recently, the baseball team has been the state runner-up seven times in their nine appearances in the state finals.
 The boys' soccer team was ranked first in the nation during the beginning of the spring season.

 Music

 The Lassiter Marching Trojan Band won the Bands of America Grand National Championships in 1998 and 2002.
 The marching band took part in the Macy's Thanksgiving Day Parade in 1999, 2004, and 2010.
 The marching band also took part in the Rose Parade in Pasadena, California on New Year's Day in 1988, 2001, 2005, 2013, and 2019.
+The Lassiter Marching Trojan Band also participated in the 1986 and 1995 Orange Bowl Parade.
 The Band is a 2-time recipient of the John Philip Sousa Foundation's Sudler Flag of Honor in 1988 and 1998.

-In 2020, Orchestra Director Carol Doemel sparked controversy with a Facebook post disparaging Jacob Blake.